Connect with us

 Bribery in construction

-Some 36 per cent of Kenyan CEOs have at one time paid bribes to win tenders.
+36% of Kenyan CEOs have at one time paid bribes to win tenders.
 PHOTO | FILE

 In any economic sector with significant and profitable contracts to be won or lost, the risk of corrupt practices and bribery occurring is usually very high.

-The risk is especially high within the infrastructure and construction sectors due to the complex contractual relationships and demands for highly-skilled personnel.
+The risk is especially high within the infrastructure and construction sectors due to the complex contractual relationships and demands for highly skilled personnel.

-According to a report published by PriceWaterhouseCoopers (PwC) last year, tendering fraud has overtaken bribery and corruption to become Kenya’s fastest growing economic crime.
+According to a report published by PriceWaterhouseCoopers (PwC) last year, tendering fraud has overtaken bribery and corruption to become Kenya’s fastest-growing economic crime.

 Indeed, the report noted that 36 per cent of Kenyan chief executives said they had at one time or another been asked to pay bribes to win tenders or to get some business.